What Is Respiratory Muscle Training (RMT)?

-Children and adults with dysphagia resulting from weakness, respiratory weakness resulting in reduced cough strength or voice output can benefit from RMT.
+Children and adults with dysphagia resulting from weakness, respiratory weakness resulting in reduced cough strength or voice output can benefit from Respiratory Muscle Training (RMT).
 Working with their care team, they will follow a treatment plan that includes blowing through a hand-held device and regular speech therapy sessions.

 How RMT Helps

-Respiratory muscle training strengthens breathing muscles and muscles in the head and neck to make improvements in swallowing, speaking, voice, and cough - an important lung defense.
+Respiratory Muscle Training (RMT) respiratory muscle strength and muscles in the head and neck to make improvements in swallowing, speaking, voice, lung function, total lung capacity and cough - an important lung defense.

 Our speech-language pathologists, also known as speech therapists, work with you to create an individualized exercise program to improve speech, voice, or swallowing.
 To make these improvements, you or your child will need to follow the home exercise program as directed by your care team.

 Based on medical condition and assessment of needs, your care team will work with you on designing an effective treatment plan.
 Your speech therapist will need an instrumental swallowing evaluation (VFSS or FEES) to gather information necessary to treat dysphagia.
 Your speech therapist will also measure respiratory strength to calibrate the respiratory muscle trainer device throughout the care plan to make sure the treatment is progressing as expected.